hacker1649/simple-animation/README.md

 A new Flutter project.

-We can enhance our flutter applications with stunning rive animations, bringing life and interactivity to our user interface.
+We can enhance our flutter applications with stunning rive animations, bringing life and interactivity to our UI.

 We simply executed the example provided in the Rive GitHub repository.
 An additional feature we incorporated into this example is the presence of the animation within a sized box widget with dimensions of 200 in height and width.